kayleejorose/Prop_Samp_Sim/README.md

-# Morton REU and REEF project
+# XXX XXX and XXX project
-Simulation files and R scripts associated with summer REU project and extension fellowship at the Morton Arboretum.
-Code files were written by Kaylee Rosenberger, Emily Schumacher, and Dr. Sean Hoban in collaboration.
+Simulation files and R scripts associated with summer XXX project and XXX at the XXX.
+Code files were written by XXX, XXX, and XXX in collaboration.
 ##### Background
 The overall aim of this project was to contribute to practical seed sampling guidelines for creating and maintaining genetically diverse collections for botanic garden and arboreta.
 Informing these sampling guidelines is one way to ensure a genetically representative sample is obtained from wild populations.
 Prior work has found that it is important to consider species' traits like dispersal, mode of reproduction, population history, and more, when sampling from wild populations. **For this project, we were specifically interested in creating guidelines that could apply to species with unequal population sizes.** Previous simulation studies assumed populations of equal sizes for simplicity of the model.
 Thus, we want to determine how to effectively capture genetic diversity when population sizes vary for a rare species. **The two 'strategies' we tested were equal (an equal number from each population regardless of size) and proportional (sampling proportionally to the population's size).**